 History of Hindu Mathematics (2 Vols.
 Set)

-It has been decided to publish the book in two Vols.
-The first Vol. deals with the history of the numeral notation and of arithmetic.
-The second Vol. is devoted to algebra, a science in which the ancient Hindus made remarkable progress.
+It has been decided to publish the book in two volumes.
+The first volume deals with the history of numeral notation and arithmetic.
+The second volume is devoted to algebra, a science in which the ancient Hindus made remarkable progress.

-Vol. II of this work is devoted to the history of Algebra in India.
-The use of symbols-letters of the alphabet to denote unknowns-and equations are the foundation of the algebra.
-The Hindus were the first to make systematic use of the letters of the alphabet to denote unknowns.
+Vol. II of this work is devoted to the history of algebra in India.
+Using symbols—letters of the alphabet to denote unknowns—and equations is the foundation of algebra.
+The Hindus were the first to systematically use the letters of the alphabet to denote unknowns.